2023 Community Connectedness Grants

 The application window for this grant stream is open from March 1–May 1, 2023.

 For information on other funding opportunities for communities in B.C., visit our Other Funding Opportunities page.

 Canadians with a strong sense of community belonging are over twice as likely to report good health compared to those who have a weak or very weak sense of community.1 A connected community is a place where people know their neighbours, build relationships with others and contribute to the creation of social networks that last over time.
 This requires opportunities for people to gather in person or virtually, create connections and get involved.
 Connected communities support strong citizen engagement.

 Local and Indigenous governments play a role in fostering social connectedness by creating strong social environments that help all community members thrive.
 Central to these strong social environments is a focus on equity—ensuring that the needs and input of those whose voices are often less-heard-from in the community are prioritized at all stages of a project or initiative.

-The PlanH Healthy Communities grant program supports Indigenous and local governments in B.C. as they work with health authorities and other partners to collectively create conditions that enable healthy people and healthy places.
+The PlanH Healthy Communities grants support Indigenous and local governments in B.C. as they work with health authorities and other partners to collectively create conditions that enable healthy people and healthy places.

-For 2022, one of the PlanH Healthy Communities grant program streams focuses on Community Connectedness.
+For 2023, one of the PlanH Healthy Communities grant streams focuses on Community Connectedness.
 These grants support communities as they take multi-sectoral action to explore, learn, and innovate, enhancing community cohesion and sense of belonging.
 Complete the online application located here.